 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVPL as is the case for held for trading or derivative instruments, or the Company has opted to measure the financial liability at FVPL.
-The Company's financial liabilities include trade and other payables, loans payable and convertible debenture payable, which are each measured at amortized cost.
+The Company's financial liabilities include trade and other payables and convertible debentures payable and loans payable, which are each measured at amortized cost.
 All financial liabilities are recognized initially at fair value and in the case of long-term debt, net of directly attributable transaction costs.